MicrosoftDX/MB-ForensicWatermark/k8s/README.md

 ### LICENSES

+You need two NexGuard licenses, one for the preprocessor, one for the embedder.

-- One of the required licenses currently comes from a license server, which IP address is configured in the `PREPROCESSOR_IP` variable in the file `variables.sh`.
+- The proprocessor license currently comes from a license server, which IP address is [configured](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/master/k8s/variables.sh.template#L3) in the `PREPROCESSOR_IP` variable in the file `variables.sh`.
-- The other license is stored locally in the filesystem in the directory `k8s/licenses/NGStreamingSE.lic`.
+- The embedder license is stored locally in the filesystem in the directory `k8s/licenses/NGStreamingSE.lic`.
+That path is configured in the `EMBEDDER_LICENSE_FILE` variable in the file `variables.sh`.

-The licenses must be installed as files in the running docker container, and that happens by passing in the `LICENSES` variable.
+All license file contents are aggregated in a [JSON structure](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/create-license.sh#L11-L15).

+The license JSON structure is then base64-encoded, and passed as `LICENSES` environment variable to the docker container.
+Inside the docker container, the .NET Core executable [processes the `LICENSES` environment variable and installs the license files into the container's file system](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/embedder.src/Program.cs#L57-L66).

+In addition to the two licenses, we also ship a custom encoding profile (`k8s/licenses/NGPTV_Preprocessor.xml`) into the container.

 ### JOB description

-We can fetch a valid job description from a web API endpoint.
-You need to tweak
+The second thing the job needs is the actual job description.
+Usually, the job is triggered from outside the k8s cluster.
+The `JOB` environment variable must contain the base64-encoded JSON Job description.

+### Local job execution on the laptop

+All the invocation can be locally simulated using the [`run-in-local-docker.sh`](run-in-local-docker.sh) script, which [creates the license](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/run-in-local-docker.sh#L5-L20), [fetches a demo job](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/run-in-local-docker.sh#L22-L24), [provides some diagnostics](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/run-in-local-docker.sh#L26-L42) and the [launches docker](https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/fc1979cdd1020dd7ee06040834e37af70de455cc/k8s/run-in-local-docker.sh#L46-L51)

 ```bash
 docker run -it --rm \